Open-Source-Compliance/Sharing-creates-value/Container-License-Compliance/flows-annotations.md

 Did you create your DockerFile from scratch, or did you reference or copy an existing DockerFile?

-If you referenced or copied an existing DockerFile, did that DockerFile container a licence?
+If you referenced or copied an existing DockerFile, did that DockerFile contain a licence?

 Ensure you know the provenance of your DockerFile contents.